 Hypersensitivity pneumonitis is caused by repeated exposure to inhaled antigens in the air.
 These antigens trigger an immune system reaction in the lungs, resulting in inflammation of the alveoli and small airways.

 More than 300 causative agents have been reported, including bacteria, molds, fungi, animal proteins, bird feathers, droppings, etc., and plant material and metalworking fluids.
-These chemicals are usually found in occupational or household environments, with chronic low-grade exposure being the leading risk factor.
+These antigens—ranging from microbes to animal proteins and certain chemicals—are commonly present in occupational or household environments.
+Chronic, repeated exposure is the key risk factor.

 The symptoms of hypersensitivity pneumonitis can manifest as either acute or chronic.
 Acute symptoms typically appear within a few hours of exposure to an allergen and may persist for several hours or days.
 In contrast, chronic symptoms tend to develop gradually and can worsen over time.